-Other enclaves of Slovenes included the St. Clair Ave. area (from E 30th to E 79th Sts.) and the Collinwood neighborhood.
-Later, many of Slovenian descent moved out to Euclid, Ohio.
+Other enclaves of Slovenes included the St. Clair Avenue area (from East 30th Street to East 79th Street.) and the Collinwood neighborhood.
+Later, many of Slovenian descent moved to Euclid, Ohio.

 06 of 17

-As downtown Cleveland grew, this community moved east, first to the area around E. 55th and Euclid and in the 1930s to Cleveland's Chinatown (now Asiatown), centered around Rockwell E. 24th St.
+As downtown Cleveland grew, this community moved east, first to the area around East 55th Street and Euclid Avenue and in the 1930s to Cleveland's Chinatown (now Asiatown), around Rockwell and East 24th Street.

-The 1970s and 1980s brought an influx of younger Chinese immigrants, drawn to Cleveland's universities and jobs in engineering and technology.
+The 1970s and 1980s brought an influx of younger Chinese immigrants, who were drawn to Cleveland's universities and jobs in engineering and technology.

 07 of 17

 The Czechs are one of the largest and oldest of Cleveland's ethnic groups.
 These immigrants, made up of Bohemians, Moravians, and Silesians, began arriving in the late 19th century.
-Early Czechs settled in a section of the waterfront we today call the Flats.
+Early Czechs settled in a section of the waterfront today called the Flats.

-Later arrivals moved further out from the city where they could have a plot of land to grow vegetables, settling around Broadway and Fleet Aves. and near W. 41st St. and Clark Ave.
+Later arrivals moved further out from the city where they could have a plot of land to grow vegetables, settling around Broadway and Fleet Avenue and near West 41st Street and Clark Avenue.

 08 of 17